Projectively unique polytopes and toric slack ideals: The toric ideal of the non-incidence graph of a polytope

 In fact, one can attach a geometric meaning to polytopes for which $I_P \subseteq T_P$.
 A polytope $P$ is said to be \textit{$2$-level} if it has a slack matrix in which every positive entry is one, i.e., $S_P(\mathbbm{1})$ is a slack matrix of $P$.
 This class of polytopes have received a great deal of attention in the literature \cite{StanleyCompressed}, \cite{BFFFMP17}, \cite{FFM16}, \cite{GS17} and are also known as {\em compressed polytopes}.

 \begin{definition} We call a polytope $P$ \textit{morally $2$-level} if $S_P(\mathbbm{1})$ lies in the slack variety of $P$. \end{definition}

 Note that if $P$ is morally $2$-level, it might not be that $S_P(\mathbbm{1})$ is a slack matrix of~$P$, but merely that $\mathbbm{1} \in \VV_+(I_P)$.
 Hence, morally $2$-level polytopes contain $2$-level polytopes.
+These polytopes correspond to pointed polyhedral cones having a choice of generators such that there is a 0/1 slack matrix of that cone.
 For example, all regular $d$-cubes are $2$-level and hence any polytope that is combinatorially a $d$-cube is morally $2$-level but not necessarily $2$-level.
 Being morally $2$-level does not require that there is a polytope in the combinatorial class of $P$ that is a $2$-level polytope.
 For example, a bisimplex in $\RR^3$ is morally $2$-level, but no polytope in its combinatorial class is $2$-level.
 This is since $S_P(\mathbbm{1})$ can lie in the slack variety of $P$ even though it may not have the all-ones vector in its column space.
 A very attractive feature of the set of morally $2$-level polytopes is that it is closed under polarity unlike the set of $2$-level polytopes, but preserves many of the properties of $2$-level polytopes such as psd-minimality \cite{GRT}, \cite{GPRT17}.

 \begin{theorem} A polytope $P$ is morally $2$-level if and only if $I_P \subseteq T_P$. \end{theorem}

 \begin{proof} Notice that the ideal $J_P = \langle (d+2)\text{-minors of }S_P(\xx) \rangle$ is contained in the slack ideal $I_P$.
 Suppose that $S_P(\mathbbm{1})\in \mathcal{V}(I_P)$.
 Then any $(d+2)$-minor $p$ of $S_P(\xx)$ must have the same number of monomials with coefficient $+1$ as those with coefficient $-1$ since $p$ must vanish on $S_P(\mathbbm{1})$, which sets each monomial to one.
 This implies that we can write $p$ as a sum of pure difference binomials.
 Since $p$ is a minor, each of these pure difference binomials corresponds to a pair of permutations that induce two perfect matchings on the same set of vertices.
 The union of these two matchings is a subgraph of $G_P$, which we can view as a directed graph by orienting the two matchings in opposite directions.
 Then each vertex will have equal in-degree and out-degree, which shows that these edges form a union of closed walks in $G_P$, and thus the corresponding binomial is in $T_P$ by Lemma~\ref{lem:toricGraphGens}.
 Therefore $p \in T_P$, so that $J_P\subseteq T_P$.
 Since toric ideals are saturated with respect to all variables, the result follows.